Mount Baldy, AKA Mount San Antonio, is the highest peak (10,069ft) in the San Gabriel mountains northeast of Los Angeles.

-The attached restaurant serves American pub-style cuisine with friendly service, pool tables, a full bar, and a large dining room that is kept warm as a refuge from the cold weather.
-The patio offers great views of the valley while you enjoy your meal.
+The attached restaurant serves American pub-style cuisine with friendly service, pool tables, a full bar, and a large dining room that is kept warm as a refuge from the chilly weather.
+The patio offers magnificent views of the valley while you enjoy your meal.

 Adjacent to the lodge, you will find the Ski rental shop.
-Mt Baldy resort management advises you to book your rentals with your chairlift tickets because supplies run out fast.
+Mt Baldy Resort management advises you to book rentals with your chairlift tickets because supplies run out quickly.